 Anatomy of the Stomach

-The stomach is a J-shaped organ in the upper abdomen that makes up part of the digestive system.
-It is located between the end of the esophagus and the beginning of the first part of the small bowel (the duodenum).
+The stomach is a J-shaped organ in the upper abdomen.
+It’s part of the digestive system.
+It’s between the end of the food pipe (esophagus) and the start of the first part of the small bowel (duodenum).

 The stomach is much like a bag with a lining.
-The lining contains these 5 layers:
+The stomach is made of these 5 layers:

 Mucosa.
-The first and innermost layer, the mucosa, holds the glands that release digestive juices, called hydrochloric acid and pepsin.
+The first and innermost layer or lining (mucosa) contains the glands that release digestive juices.
+These are called hydrochloric acid and pepsin.
 This is where most stomach cancers start.

 Submucosa.
-The second layer, the submucosa, supports the mucosa.
+The second layer (submucosa) supports the mucosa.
 It is rich in blood vessels.

 Muscularis.
-The third layer, the muscularis, contains muscles that help to mix food with the digestive juices.
+The third layer (muscularis) is made of thick muscles.
+They help to mix food with the digestive juices.

 Subserosa.
 This layer contains supporting tissues for the serosa.

 Serosa.
-The serosa is the last and outermost layer.
-It is the lining that wraps around the stomach to confine it.
+This is the last and outermost layer.
+It’s the lining that wraps around the stomach to confine it.

-After food has been chewed and swallowed, it enters the stomach from the food pipe (esophagus).
-At this point, pepsin and hydrochloric acid are released and the muscles in the stomach lining create a rippling motion, which combines the food with the digestive juices.
-After about 2 to 3 hours, partially digested food moves into the small intestine, where it is broken down further and absorbed into the body.
+After you chew and swallow food, it enters your stomach from the food pipe.
+At this point, pepsin and hydrochloric acid are released.
+The muscles of your stomach create a rippling motion, which combines the food with the digestive juices.
+After about 2 to 3 hours, partially digested food moves into the small intestine.
+This is where it’s broken down further and, over time, absorbed into your body.